Table of contents

 An IT risk assessment is a structured process of identifying security risks and assessing the threats they pose.
 The ultimate purpose of IT risk assessment is to mitigate risks to prevent security incidents, protect critical data, and ensure compliance with regulations.

 Risk assessment is a critical aspect of information security strategic planning in any form of business.
 The implementation of this process follows some general steps: Identify assets, describe and evaluate risks, assess impact and value, create mitigation plans and review regularly.
-Using these techniques allows an organization to determine which risks should be mitigated through investments in security measures.
+By using these techniques, an organization can determine which risks to mitigate through investments in security measures.

 Administrators often find it challenging to give assurance for organizations on asset valuation, risk management and control implementation.
-As a result, they are often forced to use their own judgment system and extensive experience in order to make their assessments and conclusions, so it may be difficult for an organization to identify its potential risks and determine if the controls being implemented are adequate.
+As a result, they rely on their judgment system and extensive experience for assessments.
+This makes it challenging for an organization to identify potential risks and assess the adequacy of implemented controls.

 What is vulnerability management?